 NFPA: Yes, three.
 NFPA 101® Life Safety Code®, Chapter 9, specifically section 9.6 deals with Fire detection, Alarm, and Communications Systems and specific requirements so that people who are deaf or hard of hearing can access emergency notifications.

-In addition, NFPA 5000® Building Construction and Safety Code® have extensive requirements in Chapter 12, Accessibility which combines the requirements of ANSI/ICC A117.1 Accessible and Usable Buildings and Facilities, 2010 DOJ ADA Standards, and the HUD Fair Housing Guidelines and covers all disabilities not just those who are Deaf or Hard of Hearing.
+In addition, NFPA 5000® Building Construction and Safety Code® has extensive requirements in Chapter 12, Accessibility which combines the requirements of ANSI/ICC A117.1 Accessible and Usable Buildings and Facilities, 2010 DOJ ADA Standards, and the HUD Fair Housing Guidelines and covers all disabilities not just those who are Deaf or Hard of Hearing.

 Do you have any resources you would recommend or point people towards that specifically focus on fire protection and safety for those who are hard of hearing?